RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-30-node-dot-js-prep-for-openrov.markdown

 {% imgcap center /images/openrov-runs-nodejs.png %}

-Now that you have Node.js running successfully, you're ready to explore the [OpenROV repo on GitHub](http://github.com/openrov).
+Now that you have Node.js running locally, you're ready to explore the [OpenROV repo on GitHub](http://github.com/openrov).

 ###Next Steps
 Future blog posts about Node.js and OpenROV will consider questions like: